 We’ll send you a Beat the Peak Alert by text, email and/or phone message asking you to reduce electricity when demand and price are high.
-Peak demand most often occurs from 2 to 6 p.m. on the hottest days of summer and from 5 to 8 p.m. the coldest days of winter.
+Peak demand most often occurs from 1 to 6 p.m. on the hottest days of summer and from 6:55 to 10:55 a.m. the coldest mornings of winter.

-You'll see no more than nine peak demand days in the summer and three in the winter.
+You'll see no more than nine peak demand days in the summer and seven in the winter.

 Reducing peak demand helps reduce the wholesale price Polk-Burnett pays for electricity.
 The savings benefits everyone!
-Reducing our wholesale power costs helps hold your energy rate steady and reduces the need for power generation, which cuts carbon and is good for the environment.
+Reducing our wholesale power costs helps hold your energy rate steady and reduces the need for power generation.

 Your participation is voluntary and will not affect your current electric bill, but it is important.